 Jolene: Phew.
 Ready.

 Jolene: Right now?
 Kevin Seaman.
 He’s an incredible drag performer with the best stage name ever, LOL McFiercen.
 So loving, caring, and creative - and making such a positive impact in the community.

 Steven: What are you reading, listening to, and/or watching?

 Jolene: Mostly video games!
 I’ve been trying to stay away from TV in that sense.
 Video games are my outlet right now; have you heard of Satisfactory or Factorio?
 I don’t know why building automated virtual factories are my jam right now, but it is.
 I just got a new VR Headset and I’m about to get into Half-Life Alyx.

 Steven: What’s the secret to world peace?

-Hundreds of company partners are using Jumpstart to connect, source, and engage top underrepresented talent.
+Hundreds of company partners are using Canvas to connect, source, and engage top underrepresented talent.